CRIMINOLOGY WITH PSYCHOLOGY BSc (Hons)

 Semester 1

-This module introduces students to the study of psychology, first by discussing its conceptual underpinnings and historical development and then topics related to living in the world as biological, learning and feeling beings.
+This module introduces you to the study of psychology, first by discussing its conceptual underpinnings and historical development and then topics related to living in the world as biological, learning and feeling beings.
 Block 1 focuses on the philosophical foundations of Psychology, its status as a science and current identity, while Block 2 covers learning from the environment and from others.
 Block 3 includes evolutionary theory and the relationship of the brain to behaviour and Block 4 covers emotions from biological, psychological and social perspectives.
-The module provides the knowledge-base necessary for advanced study at level 5 and also the development of skills relating to factual learning, i.e., accessing, organising, assimilating and revising information.
+The module provides the knowledge-base necessary for advanced study at level 5 and the development of skills relating to factual learning, i.e., accessing, organising, assimilating and revising information.

 Semester 2